spwhite1337/website/README.md

 ## Local Development

-This will run two independent apps that do not communicate to each other.
+This will run two independent apps that do not communicate with each other.

 Requires: Python 3.5 and npm